waynecarter/simple-intelligence/README.md

 ### AI Search

-The `Database.search(image: Image)` function demonstrates AI search capabilities.
+The `Database.search(image: UIImage)` function demonstrates AI search capabilities.
 It uses the SQL and Vector Search functions below to find database results base on AI predictions from an image.

 ```swift
 func search(image: UIImage) -> [Product] {